commercetools/commercetools-sdk-typescript/examples/me/README.md

 ### Note

-Ensure there are products and at least a customer already enlisted and registered respectively within the project being used.
+Ensure there are products and at least a customer already enlisted and registered respectively within the project being used, if you don't please follow this [link](https://github.com/commercetools/commercetools-sunrise-data) for further instructions.